LeslieOA/leslieoa.github.io/content/readme.md

 Allo.
 <br />

-<p>Leslie Owusu-Appiah is a human person, currently investing brain-time in decentralised and distributed technology.</p>
+<p>Leslie Owusu-Appiah is a human person, currently investing brain-time in <a href="https://localhost.international/">decentralised and distributed technologies</a>.</p>
 <br />

-<a href="https://www.linkedin.com/in/leslieoa">I also work for money</a>.
+<a href="https://www.linkedin.com/in/leslieoa">Will also work for money</a>.